jadonk/beagle-tester/README.md

 ## Test steps

 1. Ensure _AP_ is functioning nearby
-2. (optional) connect a wire from WP to GND to enable EEPROM writing of board revision and serial number
+2. Connect a wire from WP to GND to enable EEPROM writing of board revision and serial number
 3. Connect _DUT_ to _power_
 4. Connect USB host on _DUT_ to _scanner_
 5. Wait for the G and R LEDs to be lit
 6. Connect USB client on _DUT_ to _host_
-7. Scan the 16 character barcode (will be programmed if step 3 completed and other tests pass)
+7. Scan the 16 character barcode
 8. Pass or fail will be indicated by respectively G or R led flashing exclusively (blue LEDs 0-3 will flash indicating the test number executing and if blue LEDs 0-3 stop flashing before G or R begin flashing, then the board hung and failed)
 9. Disconnect _scanner_
 10. Disconnect _host_